thegrumpys/odop/client/docs/Help/alerts.md

 <a id="FDCL"></a>
 ___

-## Functionally Determined Constraint Level (FDCL) is configured
+## Functionally Determined Constraint Level (FDCL) is enabled
-A functionally Determined Constraint Level (FDCL) is configured for this variable.
+This variable has a functionally Determined Constraint Level (FDCL) configured and enabled.

 See Also:
  - [Terminology - Function Constraints](/docs/Help/terminology.html#fdcl)